VerdictAI

 5 questions

-What's the difference between a file folder and a hanging file folder?
+What's the difference between file folders and hanging files?